test pic

 Mother Lenka's String

-Mother Lenka was a prominent and well respected nun who heard a distinct and clear dictation from an inner voice, which identified itself to her as Jesus.
+Mother Lenka was a prominent and well respected nun who heard a distinct and clear dictation from an inner voice which identified itself to her as Jesus.
 Her lectures, writings, and counseling were a source of inspiration and healing to many.
-After her death, an investigation into the scar on her left ankle revealed—via personal writings—that she hung up her leg every night in order to better receive the Word of Christ.
-She believed the Word came to her through her uterus just as Jesus' soul entered Mary.
+After her death, her journal revealed that the scar on her left ankle was caused by hanging up her leg every night in order to better receive the Word of Christ.
+She believed it came through her uterus just as Jesus' soul entered Mary.

 Maple Seed Divination